vpalivela/presentations/iOSWithCSharp/README.md

-## iOS Development With C#
+## iOS Development With C-Sharp
-This folder contains iOS Solutions implemented using Xamarin.iOS
+This folder contains iOS Solutions implemented using Xamarin.iOS at NDDNUG on October 2, 2013

 ***
 ### Overview